nnutter/git-bd/README.md

 echo PATH=\$PATH:`npm list --parseable git-new-workdir | head -n1` >> ~/.bashrc
 echo . `npm list --parseable git-bd | head -n1`/bd.bashrc >> ~/.bashrc
 ```

+# Caveats

+Remember, almost everything that happens in Git can be undone.
+Don't panic!

+- If you mix `git merge` or `git pull` with `git pull --rebase` you will probably regret it.
+- If you mix `git branch` and `git bd` you will probably regret it.
+- If you move your branchdir base repo you will have to repair broken symlinks.
+Some of which are "supposed" to be broken.

 # Convert from `git-branchdir-manager`